eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 the podman-kube runtime continues with applying the manifest and returning the workload ID.

 Rationale:
-The volumes are needed for a restart of the the agent, but are not necessary for the current execution of the agent.
+The volumes are needed for a restart of the agent, but are not necessary for the current execution of the agent.
 If the agent ignores the failure of creating of the volumes, the workloads can operate normally and only after a restart of the agent errors occur.
 If the agent fails the start of a workload if it is not able to create the volumes, the workloads cannot operate currently and after a restart of the agent.